Shah Moazzem Hossain

-Shah Moazzem Hossain (known as SM Hossain; 10 January 1939 – 14 September 2022) was a Bangladesh Nationalist Party politician and the last Deputy Prime Minister of Bangladesh.
+Shah Moazzem Hossain (known as SM Hossain; 10 January 1939 – 14 September 2022) was a Bangladesh Nationalist Party politician and the last deputy prime minister of Bangladesh.
 He was elected as the Jatiya Sangsad member representing the Rangpur-6 constituency as a Jatiya Party candidate in a by-election in September 1991 and served until November 1995.

+Early life and education

+Hossain was born on 10 January 1939 to a Bengali Muslim family in Dogachhi, Sreenagar in the Bikrampur region of Faridpur district, Bengal Presidency.
+He was the son of schoolteacher Shah Ahmad Ali.
+Hossain received his Secondary School Certificate from St. Gregory's High School, Dacca in 1954 and his Higher Secondary Certificate from Dacca College.
+He graduated with Master of Arts and Bachelor of Laws degrees from the University of Dacca.
+His son, Rana Hossain, emigrated to the United States of America.

 Career

 Hossain was active in student politics.
 He served as the whip of the 1972 Bangladesh Awami League government headed by Sheikh Mujibur Rahman.
 He was a minister in the cabinet of Khondaker Mostaq Ahmad.

-He was elected to Parliament from Rangpur-6 as a Jatiya Party candidate in a by-election in September 1991.
+He was elected to parliament from Rangpur-6 as a Jatiya Party candidate in a by-election in September 1991.
 The by-elections were called after Hussain Mohammad Ershad, who had won five seats including Rangpur-6, chose to resign and represent Rangpur-3.

 He joined Jatiya Party led by Hussain Mohammad Ershad but was removed from the party in 1992.
 He joined Bangladesh Nationalist Party afterwards.
 He served as Vice-Chairman of Bangladesh Nationalist Party until death.